 This course will introduce students to the major concepts, organization structure, and applications of nutrition therapy prominently featured in specialized food service operations.
 Students will learn to identify methods of effective dietary management by combining principles of medical nutrition therapy through culinary application for the purpose of treating disease and improving wellness.
-Upon completion, students will be able to apply a variety of diet orders unique to nutrition-focused services while gaining a greater understanding of the functions of food for health.
+Upon completion, students will be able to apply a variety of diet orders unique to services nutrition-focused while gaining а greater understanding of the functions of food for health.
+Prerequisite: CAA260